f-utils/f/doc/user.md

 # Analogy

-As you can see, the flow is essentially that of a dynamic object, as a list, a set or a dictionary:
+As you can see, the flow is essentially that of a dynamic object, as a `list`, a `set` or a `dict`:

-1. `initialize` the object
+1. one start by `initializing` the object
-2. `extend` the object by adding elements to it
+2. it can then be `extended` by adding elements to it
-3. `update` the object by change its elements
+3. and eventually `updated` by modifying its elements

 Thus, the core `f-utils` systematics is: